ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

 >__Notice__: Flex::ModelIndexer includes Flex::ModelSyncer, so it can sync as well

-(Tiago: do something in the console to show that the comment_count gets updated each time we add or delete a comment
+(Edit-note: do something in the console to show that the comment_count gets updated each time we add or delete a comment

 ## Search

 ### Flex Scopes

-(Tiago: Show that we can add flex-scopes and use them for easy search.
+(Edit-note: Show that we can add flex-scopes and use them for easy search.
 Please refers to the "Using flex-scopes with ActiveRecord Models" in teh flex-scope doc to setup the scope in the Post model)

 ### Templates